United States foreign policy in the Middle East: History

+Samir Amin argues that the strategic importance of Middle Eastern oil has historically been viewed as a critical source of global geopolitical leverage.
+National Security Advisor Zbigniew Brzezinski contended that given the dependence of Western Europe and East Asia on Middle Eastern oil, Soviet domination of the region would have enabled the Soviets to "blackmail" both regions, forcing them into diplomatic accommodations on favorable terms.
+Former Central Intelligence Agency (CIA) intelligence analyst Kenneth M. Pollack echoed this position, stating that the U.S. seeks more than just the continuous flow of Persian Gulf oil; it also aims to prevent any hostile actor from dominating the region's resources to build a power base or exert global "blackmail."
+In 1990, Secretary of Defense Dick Cheney testified before the Senate Armed Services Committee that anyone controlling the flow of Middle Eastern oil would possess a "stranglehold" over the U.S. economy, as well as "on that of most of the other nations of the world as well".
+Chomsky argued that by controlling Middle Eastern oil, the U.S. gains a strategic stranglehold that allows it to effectively "blackmail" industrial rivals; he identifies this strategy of keeping Europe and East Asia dependent on corporate America as "one of the main reasons the United States has been so interested in Middle Eastern oil."
+He added, "We didn't need the oil for ourselves;" until the early 1970s "North America led the world in oil production.
+But we do want to keep our hands on this lever of world power".
+He contends that a secondary objective is to ensure that "the flow of petrodollars should be largely funnelled to the U.S. through military purchases, construction projects, bank deposits, investment in Treasury securities, etc."

-By the end of the Second World War, Washington had come to consider the Middle East region as "the most strategically important area of the world." and "one of the greatest material prizes in world history," argues Noam Chomsky.
-For that reason, it was not until around the period of World War II that America became directly involved in the Middle East region.
-At this time, the region was going through great social, economic, and political changes and as a result, internally the Middle East was in turmoil.
+Following World War II, the region was going through great social, economic, and political changes and as a result, internally the Middle East was in turmoil.
 Politically, the Middle East was experiencing an upsurge in the popularity of nationalistic politics and an increase in the number of nationalistic political groups across the region, which was causing great trouble for the English and French colonial powers.

-Historian Jack Watson explains that "Europeans could not hold these lands indefinitely in the face of Arab nationalism".
-Watson then continues, stating that "by the end of 1946 Palestine was the last remaining mandate, but it posed a major problem".
-In truth, this nationalistic political trend clashed with American interests in the Middle East, which were, as Middle East scholar Louise Fawcett argues, "about the Soviet Union, access to oil and the project for a Jewish state in Palestine".
-Hence, Arabist Ambassador Raymond Hare described the Second World War, as "the great divide" in United States' relationship with the Middle East, because these three interests would later serve as a backdrop and reasoning for a great deal of American interventions in the Middle East and thus also come to be the cause of several future conflicts between the United States & the Middle East.
+Historian Jack Watson says that "Europeans could not hold these lands indefinitely in the face of Arab nationalism".
+Watson continues that "by the end of 1946 Palestine was the last remaining mandate, but it posed a major problem".
+This nationalistic political trend clashed with American interests in the Middle East, which were, as Middle East scholar Louise Fawcett argues, "about the Soviet Union, access to oil and the project for a Jewish state in Palestine".
+Hence, Arabist Ambassador Raymond A. Hare described the Second World War, as "the great divide" in United States' relationship with the Middle East, because these three interests later served as a backdrop and reasoning for a great deal of American interventions in the Middle East, and came to be the cause of several future conflicts between the United States and the Middle East.